isaka-james/fb-phish/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=paradoxmain&label=Project%20viewed&color=0e75b6&style=flat" alt="paradoxmain" /> </p>

-## This is the clone for Fb, get user fillings in real time!
+## This is the clone for Facebook, get user fillings in real time!
 You can use web interface or terminal, the choice is upon to you..

 ## What's new?
+  - [x]  Customized even can run in windows.
+(Jan30, 2024)
-  - [x]  For the web interface admin pannel, the reload feature has been added( *You don't need to reload manually!* ).
+  - [x]  For the web interface admin pannel, the automatic reload feature has been added.
 (Jan30, 2024)
   - [x]  New User Interface resembling to the today's Facebook interface!.
 (Jan,2024)
   - [x]  Removed all the facebook links, now everything runs locally!.